sambeau/deadcatbounce/README.md

 	- i.e. the players between the person who’s turn it is when the end of the game was triggered, and the person who first started

 To work out who has won, allocate points as follows:
-1. Each card a player has in their hand or on the table scores 1 pt.
+1. Each card a player has on the table scores 1 pt.
+2. Each card a player has in their hand scores -2 pts.
-2. Each token scores 1 pt.
+3. Each token scores 1 pt.
-3. A royal flush scores 15 pts.
+4. A royal flush scores 15 pts.
 ### The Winner
 - The player with the most points at the end is the winner.